freenas/freenas-docs/userguide/sharing.rst

 Fibre Channel Ports
 ~~~~~~~~~~~~~~~~~~~

-If the TrueNAS® system has Fibre Channel ports,
+If the %brand% system has Fibre Channel ports,
 :menuselection:`Sharing --> Block (iSCSI)`
 will appear as
 :menuselection:`Sharing --> Block (iSCSI/FC)`
-and an extra "Fibre Channel Ports" tab will be added.
-An example is
+and an extra :guilabel:`Fibre Channel Ports` tab is added.
+An example
-seen in
+is shown in
 ::numref:`Figure %s <tn_fibre1>`.

 .. _tn_fibre1: